-At Pobble we’re all about making writing exciting and supporting schools with increasing and improving literacy skills, be it reading, writing or speaking.
-To help out our fellow teachers, we wanted to share with you a few of our favourite ideas for keeping your literacy sessions enjoyable and engaging.
+At Pobble, we’re on a mission to support schools with improving literacy skills, be it reading, writing or speaking.
+To help out our fellow teachers, we wanted to share with you a few of our favourite ideas for keeping your literacy sessions enjoyable, engaging and most of all effective.
 Here are 35 fun ideas for the classroom that will keep your class inspired and improve those essential literacy skills.

 1) Set aside a dedicated reading time each day and make it a big deal!
 Consider having a theme tune that you play to start and finish the session.
 Have a box for recommended books that the children can choose from or put in their own recommendations, create a reading culture in your class rather than it being a chore.